acon96/home-llm/docs/Model Prompting.md

 2. Vicuna
 3. Alpaca
 4. Mistral
+5. Zephyr
+6. Llama 3
-5. None (useful for foundation models)
+7. None (useful for foundation models)

 ## Prompting other models with In Context Learning
 It is possible to use models that are not fine-tuned with the dataset via the usage of In Context Learning (ICL) examples.
 These examples condition the model to output the correct JSON schema without any fine-tuning of the model.